 Our first night there we were excited that a drive only 3 hours south made such a difference in the temperature.
 As we walked into the courtyard, we were impressed by how nice the weather was, there was the calming sound of a fountain in the middle of the courtyard, all the trees had strings of lights in them that were twinkling, we were taking it all in.

 Maybe we were over excited because it was warm out and we were outside.
 Whatever it was, we were impressed and enjoying the atmosphere.

 Eventually we picked a restaurant and ordered our food.
 As we sat there waiting, I was looking out the window at the courtyard we were marveling at just moments ago.
 Something was different.
 It didn’t look the same and I didn’t feel the same about it.
 The magic was gone.
 At first, I was confused, then I realized the window was dirty and it totally changed the view and how I felt about it.

-I thought this is what life is like when your child is abusing substances.
+I thought this is what life is like when your child is using substances.
 You’re looking at life through a dirty window.
 The magic is gone, the lights don’t twinkle, nothing looks marvelous, and nothing feels the same.

 We get focused on what’s different and how it’s not like it used to be.
 Then we fixate on those differences.

 Personality and behavior changes are a part of addiction.